KiFoundation/ki-networks/Testnet/kichain-t-4/ClientUpgrade.md

-# kichain-t-3 Upgrade
+# kichain-t-4 Client upgrade

-The upgrade of `kichain-t-4` is set to happen at height `951150` which at current block time should be reached on Monday the 28th of October between 11H and 11H30 UTC.
+The upgrade of `kichain-t-4` is set to happen at height `951150` which at current block time should be reached on Monday the **28th of October between 11H and 11H30 UTC**.
 This upgrade is stop and start client update without genesis migration.

 ## How to upgrade your node
 This guide will provide instructions to upgrade your validator node as part of the `kichain-t-4` upgrade.